oh-lang/oh/wishlist.md

 See [generic/template functions](#generictemplate-functions) for more details
 on the syntax.

-TODO: i don't like having two ways of doing this.  should we always assume that arguments in parentheses are values and arguments in brackets are types? but we do need values in brackets.

 However, there are use cases where we might actually want to pass in the type of something.
 We can use `of_` as a type name to get default naming.
 ```